SimonIyamu/Travelling-Salesman-Problem/README.md

 # Travelling-Salesman-Problem
 Implementation of a genetic algorithm to solve the tsp.
-(This project was developed on my first semester and thus the code is not really well-structured.)
+(This project was developed on my first semester and thus the code is not well-structured.)

 DESCRIPTION
 	-c		: Reads one more path and checks if its accurate.
 If yes, its length is printed.